Out-Law Guide 7 min. read

 HMRC publishes a list of DOTAS scheme reference numbers of schemes where it intends to issue APNs.
 The list is updated quarterly.

-The accelerated payment notice will specify the amount of tax that must be paid on account of any final liability in respect of the enquiry or appeal.
+The APN will specify the amount of tax that must be paid on account of any final liability in respect of the enquiry or appeal.
 This will be determined to the best of the HMRC officer's information and belief.